jbarroso/clean-code/README.md

 ### Bibliography

 # <a name="formatting">5.
 Formatting</a>
-We want people to perceive that profesionals have been at work... not to see a scrambled mass of code that looks like it was written by a bevy of drunken sailors.
+We want people to perceive that professionals have been at work... not to see a scrambled mass of code that looks like it was written by a bevy of drunken sailors.

 **You should take care your code is nicely formatted**